metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 I need to watch this game.
 The Bears have been surprisingly productive on offense over the past three weeks.
 Credit to them.

+I swear, these receivers are coming back upfield to catch Tua's passes.
+He doesn't have much strength in his passes, does he?

 ***

 ## Panthers @ Bengals